European shares edge lower amid coronavirus uncertainty

 The STOXX 600 had marked its best week in three months on strength in bank shares after a swathe of strong fourth-quarter earnings.

-Stocks in Germany .GDAXI, Europe's largest economy, fell 0.2% on weakness in resource-related stocks.
+Stocks in Germany, Europe’s largest economy, fell 0.2% on weakness in resource-related stocks.
+(Reporting by Ambar Warrick in Bengaluru; Editing by Shounak Dasgupta)